CloudLabs-Samples/EduLabs/DataScience/linux/README.md

 - Binary classification: Prediction of tip or no-tip (1/0) for a taxi trip [Using regularized regression]
 - Regression problem: Prediction of the tip amount ($) [Using random forest]

-Spark.ml is a new package introduced in Spark 1.2, which aims to provide a uniform set of high-level APIs that help users create and tune practical machine learning pipelines
+Spark.ml is a new package introduced in Spark 1.2, which aims to provide a uniform set of high-level APIs that help users to create and tune practical machine learning pipelines.

 1. In the Jupyter lab, in the left pane, select **SparkML** folder and double-click on it to open.